cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 - The history of analog interactive visuals
 - Interaction techniques for controlling digital simulations

 Students will explore analog physical systems (such as fluids and video feedback) and use these explorations to guide the development of digital simulations.
+The class is explicitly designed to encourage both technical and aesthetic exploration.

 All students will be expected to maintain a course website that contains links to all assignments.
 Videos should be posted to "permanent" locations (Vimeo, YouTube etc.) and embedded / linked in your course website.
-Details on this website can be found in the [onboarding assignment]().
+Details on this website can be found in the [onboarding assignment](./onboarding.md).

 ## Course Outline

-As this is an experimental course being taught for the first time; as such this outline is subject to change.
+This is an experimental course being taught for the first time; as such this outline is subject to change.
 I am happy to make minor additions if there are related topics of interest that are not menttioned here.

 ### Week 1: Getting Started / Review
 1/15 - *Basic Intro to WebGL / Shader programmming*.
-Assignment:  Complete the [onboarding assignment]().
+Assignment:  Complete the [onboarding assignment](./onboarding.md).
 Both are due 1/17 (the second day of class).
 1/16 - *GLSL waveforms and GLSL Live Coding*.
-Assignment:
-I. Read / experiment with [http://thebookofshaders.com](The Book of Shaders) up through the lesson on [https://thebookofshaders.com/11/](Noise)
-II.
-Create a one-minute animation using Shawn Lawson's [https://shawnlawson.github.io/The_Force/](The Force) environment.
-Your animation can be through-composed (no interaction) or performed via live-coding or other interaction techniques (mouse etc.).
-Post a link to your animation along with your shader code to your course website.

 ### Week 2: Analog / Digital Video Synthesis, Rendering to Textures
 1/20 - *History and Techniques of Analog Video Synthesis*.
 Assignment: Complete the analog synthesis (Vidiot) tutorial.
 Create a one minute video showing an interesting parameter space you found to explore using the Vidiot.
 Work towards recreating this sketch in GLSL, by implementing a minimum of eight Vidiot features.
 Some of these will be simple (noise, modulation) some will be trickier (video input, waveforms, audio input).
 1/23 - *Video input / processing, Analog video feedback, no-input performances*.

-### Week 3: Automata, Reaction Diffusion, and Rendering to Texttures
+### Week 3: Automata, Reaction Diffusion
 1/27 - 1D / 2D Automata, Rendering to Texture
 1/30 - Reaction Diffusion, Convolution